 Our favorite exhibit to date—The Beach, a giant ball pit, installed back in 2015 that was designed by Snarkitecture.
 This creative firm showed up again with Fun House in 2018, and a mini beach in the form of “The Pool.”

 Other times of the year, this museum still offers up loads of fun for kids and adults of all ages.
-Play Work Build can keep kids from 0 to 10 busy for hours while their parents play Candy Crush on their phone.
+Play Work Build can keep kids from 0 to 10 busy for hours while their parents play Wordle on their phone.

 Building Zone, specifically designed for ages 2 through 6, introduces young architects to the elements that go into building and design.
 Parents are welcome to help, but don’t be surprised when the kids kick you out.

-Adults will enjoy revolving exhibits like Secret Cities, a display that dives into the life within the Manhattan Project.
-Other great exhibits have included Evicted and Flickering Treasures; one that tells the immersive tale of low-income renter evictions, while the other celebrates the long cinematic history of Baltimore.
+Adults will enjoy revolving exhibits like Secret Cities, a display that dives into life within the Manhattan Project.
+Other great exhibits have included Evicted and Flickering Treasures; one that told the immersive tale of low-income renter evictions, while another celebrates the long cinematic history of Baltimore.

 Read more reviews HERE